Tabby-Labs/qb-garages/README.md

-if got any issues, can DM me on Discord [JB The.Mood#7475]
+if got any issues, can DM me on Discord [JB The Mr.Mood#7475]

 # qb-garages
 Garage System Used With QB-Core and work with qb-radialmenu 🚗